sfstoolbox/sfs-matlab/README.md

 #### arbitrary shaped arrays

+You can create arbitrarily shaped arrays by setting
+<code>conf.secondary_sources.geometry</code> to 'custom' and define the values
-You can create arbitrarily shaped arrays by settings the values of the single loudspeaker directly in the <code>conf.secondary_sources.x0</code> matrix, which has to be empty if you want to use one of the above predefined shapes.
+of the single loudspeaker directly in the <code>conf.secondary_sources.x0</code>
+matrix.
 The rows of the matrix contain the single loudspeakers and the six columns are
 <code>[x y z nx ny nz w]</code>, the position and direction and weight of the
 single loudspeakers.
 The weight <code>w</code> is a factor the driving function of this particular loudspeaker is multiplied with in a function that calculates